-This five-year international research project aims to halve deaths from ovarian cancer in the UK and beyond.
+This seven year international research project aimed to halve deaths from ovarian cancer in the UK and beyond, the research programme finished in 2019, with results currently being published.

 Women diagnosed with stage 1 or 2 ovarian cancer have a 90% chance of survival.
-But 70% of women currently present at stage 3 or 4 – which means that they have at least a 70% chance of dying.
+But 70% of women are diagnosed at stage 3 or 4.

-Ovarian cancer has such poor outcomes, despite intensive efforts to improve surgery and chemotherapy, because the symptoms are difficult to identify and risk is not fully understood.
+Ovarian cancer has poor outcomes despite intensive efforts to improve surgery and chemotherapy, because the symptoms are difficult to identify.

 Key aims of PROMISE